Joshh90/Building-Data-Models-with-Apache-Cassandra/README.md

  **Partition Key:** (userId, sessionId) – This composite partition key allows us to group data by both userId and sessionId, which is necessary for efficiently retrieving songs a user listened to in a specific session.

 **Clustering Key:** itemInSession – This ensures the songs are sorted by itemInSession within each userId and sessionId group, which aligns with the query requirement to retrieve songs in the order they were listened to.

+#### N.B: I modelled the database tables on the queries I want to run